Silicosis compensation claims In Brisbane, Gold Coast, QLD

 - Difficulty breathing

-Many have now sought medical treatment, only to be told the devastating news that they are suffering from silicosis.
+Class action is being taken as many workers have now sought medical treatment, only to be told the devastating news that they are suffering from symptoms of silicosis.

 No win no fee guaranteed, plus it pays for your injury expenses